Gold Price History in India (1983–2026): From ₹1,858 to ₹1.5 Lakh Trending

 - Rupee depreciation: Since India imports most of its gold, a weakening rupee made global prices even more expensive domestically.

-- Cultural and retail demand: With weddings, festivals, and a deep-rooted belief in gold as wealth, India’s consistent demand added long-term price pressure.
+- Cultural and retail demand: With weddings, festivals, and a deep-rooted belief in gold & silver as wealth, India’s consistent demand added long-term price pressure.

 While gold may not offer explosive short-term returns, long-term data confirms its reliability as a store of value and inflation hedge.